 At the heart of doula work is connection.
 Beyond providing educational resources and the knowledge and security of seeing a lot of pregnancies and births is simply being present during such a transitional phase of someone’s life.
 Offering space to talk about feelings both positive and negative is not only “part of a doula’s job,” it’s the part of the job that drew that person to venture into birth work in the first place.

 Related: Do I Need A Doula?

 The reality is that plus size people get pregnant and they are perfectly capable of carrying life and delivering it into this world without a barrage of health issues.
 A plus-size friendly doula is simply someone who recognizes this, while having the experience of working with plus-size clients.
 Here’s to advocating for representation, respect and autonomy for all birthing individuals!

 This article, 4 Ways Doulas Support Plus Size Parents, is a guest post from Doula Trainings International.
-They have supported the work of Plus Size Birth for many years and we’re delighted to feature them here.
+They have supported the work of Plus Size Birth for many years.

 Doula Trainings International (DTI) has doulas who serve people of all sizes.
 DTI offers a model of doula training that is appealing and accessible to all – it is for the “modern doula”.

 Photos generously donated by Hannah Spencer of Milk & Hannah